A mathematical programming-based solution method for the nonstationary inventory problem under correlated demand: Introduction

-Several approaches for computing optimal $(R, S)$ policy parameters have been proposed, e.g.: \cite{bookbinderandtan1988, tarimandkingsman2004, tarimandkingsman2006, rossietal2015}.
-A common assumption in all these studies is that random demand in each period is independent of demand in other periods.
-However, as discussed in \cite{songandzipkin1993}, environmental factors, such as economic conditions, market conditions, and any exogenous conditions, have major effects on the demand for a product, the supply, and the cost structure.
-In this regards, the goal of this paper is to relax the assumption of independence for demand in different periods.
+Demand process characteristic plays an important role in determining the optimal inventory policy in an inventory model \citep{sethiandcheng1997}. \cite{nealeandwillems2009} argued that a nonstationary stochastic demand is the rule, rather than the exception.
+Many early work focused on modelling nonstationary stochastic inventory problems under the assumption that each period's demand is independent to the demand in other periods.
+However, as discussed in \cite{songandzipkin1993}, environmental factors, such as economic conditions, market conditions, and any exogenous conditions, have significant effects on the demand for a product, the supply, and the cost structure.
+In this respect, this paper aims to {\em relax the assumption of demand independence between time periods.}

-Correlated demand has been previously investigated in the inventory literature.
-Authors attempted to either prove the optimality of (s, S) policy, or compute optimal policy parameters with different types of demand correlations over the planning horizon.
-However, to the best of our knowledge, no study on computing $(R, S)$ policies under time-series-based demand processes exists.

-In this paper, we consider a periodic-review single-item single-stocking location lot-sizing problem under {\em non-stationary stochastic correlated demand}.
-We build upon \cite{rossietal2015}, which discussed a mixed integer linear programming (MILP) heuristic for approximating the optimal $(R, S)$ policies under stochastic demand independent from period to period.
-We leverage properties of conditional distributions, and present an MILP-based heuristic for approximating optimal $(R, S)$ policies under normally distributed demand featuring correlation across periods as well as under a collection of time-series-based demand processes.
-Our approach offers a stable replenishment plan while effectively hedging against uncertainty.
-Our model can be easily implemented and solved by using off-the-shelf mathematical programming packages such as IBM ILOG optimisation studio.

-Our contributions to the literature on stochastic lot-sizing are the following. \begin{itemize} \item We develop a stochastic programming formulation which captures the $(R, S)$ policy under correlated demand --- to the best of our knowledge this is the first time the $(R, S)$ policy has been formally derived in the form of a functional equation. \item We present an MILP-based heuristic for approximating optimal $(R, S)$ policies under normally distributed demand featuring correlation across periods; our MILP model can be easily solved by using off-the-shelf software. \item We illustrate how to adapt the model to a collection of time-series-based demand processes: the autoregressive(AR) process, the moving-average(MA) process, the autoregressive moving-average(ARMA) process, and the autoregressive with autoregressive conditional heteroskedasticity(AR-ARCH) process. \item Our computational experiments demonstrate that the MILP heuristic provides tight optimality gaps and good computational times. \end{itemize}